With Free Printable: 12 Practical Ideas to Help You, as You Support Your Child in Difficult Times

 Here are some practical suggestions on how to do this, in no particular order:

 (This list got rather long!
 It is meant to lighten your load, not add to it.
 So feel free to skim through the bold headings and focus on one or two ideas that will help you right now.
-Or get a print copy by clicking here, and come back to it again.)
+Or download a copy of the ideas here and come back to them again.)

 12 Practical Ideas to Help You, as You Support Your Child In Difficult Times